 4a.
 Q – How should a reporting entity calculate the amount of its admitted adjusted gross DTAs?
 [Paragraph 11]

-4.1 A – After a reporting entity has calculated the amount of its adjusted gross DTAs and gross DTLs pursuant to paragraph 7, it must determine the amount of its adjusted gross DTAs that can be admitted under paragraph 11.
-The amount of adjusted gross DTAs is not recalculated under paragraph 11; rather, some or all of the adjusted gross DTA may not be currently admitted
+4.1 A – After a reporting entity has calculated the amount of its adjusted gross DTAs and gross DTLs pursuant to paragraph 7, it must determine the amount of its adjusted gross DTAs that can be admitted under paragraph 11, not to exceed the amount of total adjusted gross DTAs.
+The amount of adjusted gross DTAs is not recalculated under paragraph 11; rather, some or all of the adjusted gross DTA may not be currently admitted.
+As noted in paragraph 11, the net admitted DTA shall not exceed the excess of the adjusted gross DTAs over gross DTLs.

 4.2 - IP comment letter recommendation:

 4.2 Paragraphs 11.a., 11.b. and 11.c. require three interdependent calculations or components that when added together equals the amount of the reporting entity’s admitted adjusted gross DTAs.
 Each of the calculations starts with the total of the reporting entity’s adjusted gross DTAs and determines the amount of such adjusted gross DTAs that can be admitted under that part.
 For example, the consideration of existing temporary differences in the calculation of admitted adjusted gross DTAs under paragraph 11.a., does not prevent the reconsideration of the same temporary differences in the paragraph 11.b.i. calculation.
+Likewise, the consideration of existing temporary differences in the calculation of admitted adjusted gross DTAs under either paragraph 11.a. or 11.b.i. does not prevent the reconsideration of the same temporary differences in the paragraph 11.c. calculation.
 However, to avoid duplication of admitted adjusted gross DTAs when adding the three parts together, the amount of admitted adjusted gross DTAs under paragraph 11.a. must be subtracted from the amount of adjusted gross DTAs in the paragraph 11.b.i. calculation.
 Similarly, the amount of admitted adjusted gross DTAs under paragraphs 11.a. and 11.b. must be subtracted from the total adjusted gross DTAs in the paragraph 11.c. calculation.

+For illustrations of the paragraph 11 DTA admission calculations see Questions 4.16-4.25.

 4.2 - Exposed - NAIC staff recommended modification to the interested parties’ language is not to expose the proposed interested parties’ language regarding paragraph 11.c because the subtraction mechanism is already clearly stated.
 The cross reference is exposed.